- The personal information we collect about you;

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 If you would like to exercise any of those rights, please contact us at firstname.lastname@example.org.
 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 What you can do to keep your information safe

-If you make a complaint to us and think we have not dealt with it to your satisfaction, you may send your complaint to the Information Commissioner for investigation.
+If you make a complaint to us regarding the use of your personal data and you think that we have not dealt with it to your satisfaction, you may send your complaint to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues for investigation.
 For more information on the Information Commissioner, and how to make a complaint, please visit their website at www.ico.org.uk.